neoremind/fluent-validator/README.md

 ![](https://travis-ci.org/neoremind/fluent-validator.svg?branch=master)
 ![](https://coveralls.io/repos/neoremind/fluent-validator/badge.svg?branch=master&service=github)

 Validating data is a common task that occurs throughout any application, especially the business logic layer.
-As for some quite complex scenarios, often the same or similar validations are scattered everywhere, thus it is hard to reuse code.
+As for some quite complex scenarios, often the same or similar validations are scattered everywhere, thus it is hard to reuse code and break the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) rule.

-To avoid duplication and do validations as easy as possible, **Fluent Validator** provides the power to support validations with ease by leveraging the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) style and [JSR 303 - Bean Validation](http://beanvalidation.org/1.0/spec/) specification, and here we choose [Hibernate Validator](http://hibernate.org/validator/) which probably being the most well known one as the implementation of this JSR .
+To avoid duplication and do validations as easy as possible, **Fluent Validator** provides the power to support validations with ease by leveraging the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) style and [JSR 303 - Bean Validation](http://beanvalidation.org/1.0/spec/) specification, and here we choose [Hibernate Validator](http://hibernate.org/validator/) which probably being the most well known one as the implementation of this JSR.

 ## 1. Quick Start